OBSERVABILITY PLATFORM

 Edit a pool

 Select from the following methods to edit pools.
-You can also edit global settings to change global pool quota configurations by metric label.
+You can also configure global priorities to change global pool quota configurations by metric label.

 To edit an existing pool: